Hank & Billye Suber Aaron Young Scholars Summer Research Institute

 Samuel DuBois Cook Center on Social Equity

-- William Darity Jr., the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics and director of the Samuel DuBois Cook Center on Social Equity at Duke University is the senior administrator for the program.
+- William A. Darity Jr., the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics and director of the Samuel DuBois Cook Center on Social Equity at Duke University is the senior administrator for the program.
 Darity’s research focuses on inequality by race, class and ethnicity, stratification economics, schooling and the racial achievement gap.